fireflycons/tips-for-CKA-CKAD-CKS/README.md

         * Services related to interfacing with phones.
         * Remote access services (TeamViewer, LogMeIn etc.)
         * Collaboration software (MS Teams, Webex, Zoom, Slack etc.)
 * Now you have to do all the photo and video fun!
 It is well worth having an external camera on a USB port with a fairly long cable for this.
-In this part of the check-in process you may be requested to record videos, or it may be interactive with the proctor.
-I have experienced both cases.
-In the case where you record the video yourself, all the video segments record for 15 seconds.
-You get the option to re-take or continue after each photo and video.
-You have to
+Currently (as of Jan 2024) the check in process goes like this
-   1. Take a photo of your ID.
-This step is usually before the proctor arrives.
+    1. Take a photo of your ID
-   1. The following steps may or may not be interactive with the proctor:
+    1. Take a photo of yourself - roughly passport perspective.
+    1. Wait for the proctor to arrive.
+They are initially verifying the images you have uploaded and checking the details match with your exam entry.
+When the proctor arrives your will be asked to...
-   1. Perform a 360 degree sweep of the room beginning with the wall on your left
+    1. Scan all round the room with the camera
-   1. Perform a sweep of your desk area from floor up to ceiling
+    1. Scan your desk area from top to bottom, including under the desk.
-   1. Perform a sweep of your desktop from left to right, finishing with showing your phone and then placing it out of reach behind you.
+    1. Scan wrists and arms to prove no watches or smart-wear.
+You should wear short-sleeves to make this easier.
     1. Perform a sweep of your head, showing both ears (they're looking for ear buds), and any eye wear.
-If you wear in-ear hearing aids you may consider removing these also, as the proctor will only ever communicate with you via the chat box.
+If you wear in-ear hearing aids you should consider removing these also, as the proctor will only ever communicate with you via the chat box.
-   1. Perform a sweep of both wrists to prove the absence of smart-wear.
-   1. Take a photo of your face, sort of passport perspective.
-* Once you have completed all the above, you then wait until the proctor activates the chat window and gives final instructions.
-If you have followed all of the above well, then the proctor should allow you to proceed to the exam, otherwise you may be asked to move things around and re-show areas with the camera.
+    1. Show your water if you have it.
+This can only be water and must be in a clear container.
+    1. Show your phone, and within the camera's view, move it to a location behind you and out of reach.

+    If you have cleared your work area well then there should be no issues.
+Anything the proctor is unhappy about, you will be given instructions what to do and will have to re-do camera sweeps.

-# The Exam Portal
+# The Exam Portal (Performance-based)

+If you doing an MCQ test like PCA, skip this section, as the UI is just simple multiple choice.

 Once the proctor is satisfied and launches the exam, this is what you will get.